 Shaped like a boat, these hammocks are made to accommodate one or two people.
-The two person, or double, parachute hammock are wider and longer than a regular camping hammock.
+The two-person or double, parachute hammock is wider and longer than a regular camping hammock.

-While, two people will fit in the hammock, the best way to lay in a hammock is diagonally.
+While two people will fit in the hammock, the best way to lay in a hammock is diagonal.
 This is not always the most comfortable proposition for two people in a hammock.